Help with funeral costs

-If you or any next of kin of the deceased are in receipt of benefits, you may be eligible for a funeral payment from the Department of Work and Pensions.
+You may be eligible for a funeral payment if you or any next of kin of the deceased are in receipt of benefits.
 This payment will in most cases pay for most, if not all, of the funeral bill (dependent on what was requested of the funeral director).
 It is sensible to let the funeral director know of any financial limitation so that they can be sure to offer you services within your means.

 In the absence of anyone available to take responsibility for the funeral, under Section 46 of the Public Health (Control of Disease) Act 1984, the council will arrange the funeral.